What to do

 - Healthcare operations and businesses that operate, maintain, or repair essential infrastructure

-- Grocery stores, certified farmers markets, farm and produce stands, supermarkets, food banks, convenience stores, and other establishments that sell unprepared food, canned food, dry goods, non-alcoholic beverages, fresh fruits and vegetables, pet supply, fresh meats, fish, and poultry
+- Grocery stores, farm and produce stands, supermarkets, food banks, convenience stores, and other establishments that sell food and nonalcoholic beverages.

 - Businesses that provide food, shelter, and social services, and other necessities of life for economically disadvantaged or otherwise needy individuals